 An unexpected toothache is a painful nuisance that is better not ignored for long.
 Toothaches are your body’s way of indicating something is wrong in your mouth.
 When you develop an unexpected toothache, the better option is to find a qualified emergency dentist to get the problem diagnosed and treated as soon as possible.

 A knocked-out tooth resulting from an accident or an impact requires immediate dental assistance.
 Whether you get to your regular dentist or an emergency dentist, the only way to save your knocked-out tooth is to reach the dentist’s office within 30 minutes with the tooth in your possession maintained in moist condition.
 If you get the dentist in time, they can reattach the tooth back into its socket by splinting get-together with the neighboring teeth and allowing the roots to reattach in about two to three months.
-Unfortunately, if you cannot get to any dental professional, you must prepare yourself to display gaps in your smile or begin searching for replacement solutions to close the edentulous gap.
+Unfortunately, suppose you cannot get to any dental professional.
+In that case, you must prepare yourself to display gaps in your smile or begin searching for replacement solutions to close the edentulous gap.